tonyxieuoft/BCB430_Chang_Lab_program/README.md

 Each *fasta file* is titled `{transcript_length}_{transcript_accession}.fas` and each *fasta heading* includes the gene, scientific name, transcript accession, genome accession, and interval (relative to +1) of a particular exon/full sequence.

 From here on forth, the structure of the directories produced by the NCBI Exon Puller will be referred to as the **NEPR** format.

+### Option 2: Refine gene names and descriptions used to query the NCBI Gene database

+Oftentimes, gene names and descriptions for the same gene vary between different taxa.
+This inconsistent naming is especially prevelant for taxonomic groups that lack sequence annotation (eg. Elasmobranchii, the group containing sharks, rays and skates).

+To demonstrate, the gene description for CNGA3, a visual gene involved in the phototransduction cycle in cones is titled `cyclic nucleotide-gated cation channel alpha 3, cone` for bony fish, but in elasmobranches it is titled `cyclic nucleotide gated channel subunit alpha 1b`.
+Similarly, the abbreviated gene name for CNGA3 for bony fish is `cnga3`, but in elasmobranchs it is `cnga3a`.
+Although the differences are slight (missing 'cation', addition of 'subunit', one letter addition), the NCBI exon puller filters based on **exact** gene name and description matches (to avoid pulling extraneous gene sequences), and would fail to pull out the elasmobranch sequences had the gene description for fish been used.

+Considering the above, to make

+### Option 3: Run NCBI BLAST to pull exons from whole GENOMES

 ## Preparing query files for BLAST.